 - Postgraduate modularised accreditation.

 - Students will be asked to submit specific sections of the portfolio at key points during the semester.
 The final module mark will be capped if the submissions are late (please check the Blackboard site for more information).

-- Final submission of the project portfolio: Wednesday of Week 12.
+- Final submission of the project portfolio: Monday of Week 13 (Autumn semester) and Monday of Week 14 (Spring semester).
 Standard lateness penalties will apply.

 The content of our courses is reviewed annually to make sure it is up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research, funding changes, professional accreditation requirements, student or employer feedback, outcomes of reviews, and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.

 Attend an online event when it suits you, all year round, as an alternative to an open day.